sd0e/python-circle/README.md

 # python-circle
 A Python program to generate circles of a specified diameter, thickness and weight (0-3).

-Nothing advanced, just thought it was pretty cool :)
+Nothing advanced (8 lines of code), just thought it was pretty cool :)

 *A circle generated with diameter 50, thickness 2 and weight 2:*